Sohamkayal4103/SohamKayal4103/README.md

 * 🌍  Mumbai
 * ✉️  You can contact me at [kayalsoham61@gmail.com](mailto:kayalsoham61@gmail.com)
+* 🔭  I.m working on MERN Stack.
-* 🧠  I'm learning Node.js and Express.js
+* 🧠  I'm learning Blockchain Development.
 * 🤝  I'm open to collaborating on Open Source Project
 * ⚡  I also do competitive programming and actively participate in contests on platforms like CodeChef and CodeForces.